jennifert/jekyll-site/README.md

 ###Non-Wordpress Import instructions
 - Download/clone this archive and unzip
 - delete the "_site" directory
-- delete the "wp-content" folder or repalce with your own assets
+- delete the "wp-content" folder or replace with your own assets
 - if your not using wordpress, delete wordpress.xml
 - delete all posts from "_posts" feel free to use the markdown formatting though.
 Add a post.
 - Run jekyll serve
 - Browse to: http://localhost:4000

 ###Wordpress Import instructions
-- use same instructions as no-wordpress
+- use same instructions as non-wordpress
 -  replace the file with your own wordpress.xml
 - run: <pre><code>jekyll import wordpressdotcom --source wordpress.xml</code></pre>
 - if attachments are not downloaded in same structure, download your wp-content folder, and place at root of site (above "_site" folder)
 - delete _nav_menu_items, and _attachments directories.
-- Run jekyll serve (or jekyll serve --watch if you want to make changes and have them reload automatcially in browser)
+- Run jekyll serve (or jekyll serve --watch if you want to make changes and have them reload automatically in browser)
 - Browse to: http://localhost:4000

 ###Install other gems as required:
-I will need to research why I downloaded and marked them down for jekyll, but I also have the following installed:
+I will need to research why I downloaded and marked them down for Jekyll, but I also have the following installed:

 <pre><code>gem install sequel
 gem install hpricot